QED-it/zkinterface-ir/README.md

 In this guide, we first generate example SIEVE IR statements, and we then consume them.
 These steps can serve as a starting point for a new implementation in a statement generator, or in a proving system, respectively.

+Compared to [SIEVE IR specification v2.1.0](spec/circuit-ir-v2.1.0.pdf), our implementation is slightly different
+- Extension fields and rings are not included.
+- Only the modulus mode is included for the convert gate.

 ## Introduction

 The zkInterface SIEVE IR is an Intermediate Representation to communicate a zero-knwoledge statement